 1) Donate money online.

-2) Order products on MCC’s Ebay Store.
-10% of the net proceeds go to assist the Children’s Ministry.
+2) Order products on MCC’s Ebay Store. the proceeds go to assist the Children’s Ministry.

 3) Ship the specified products direct to USA headquarters in Belton.
 We will ship direct to Children’s Ministry Philippines once a month.
 This month in April we are requesting: oatmeal in single-serve packets, instant milk in single serve packets.
 Deadline to receive product gifts at Belton address before the 15th of each month!

 Children are future parents, whatever they will learn and do today will impact the next generation.
 There are only two of those impacts-the great and the destructive impact.

 We ought to go through this fact: it is in our hands today how we are going to start our decision to create an impact on our generation through these children and extend God’s plan (by way of our lives) to all His creation.

 Let us not cut the chain.
 God started it through Abraham (Genesis 18:19) continuously flowing through the heart of Jesus (Matthew 19:14), from the Old, down to the New Testament.

 God is in His serious business of including them as one of His greatest priorities, to be taught by us about His love (Deuteronomy 4:9-10) and failure to do that, would simply mean missing out God’s revelation about them in Matthew 18:3.

 Jesus warned the disciples about two ways to cause “little ones” to sin: tempting them and neglecting or demeaning them.
 God holds parents and other adults accountable for how they affect these little ones’ ability to trust.
 Jesus warned anyone who turns little children away from faith will receive severe punishment.